ryanpardieck/chrome-grunt-notifier/README.md

 Extension Usage
 -----
-You have to edit secrets.js and enter your own Firebase backend to get this going.
+You have to create secrets.js in the project root and enter your own Firebase backend to get this going.

 secrets.js should be a one-line file that reads like this: